|

 Continue to visit Tay Phuong pagoda which is just very near to Thay pagoda.
 Tay Phuong architecture describes as:"The central construction has a directing role and is consequently raised higher than the others.
 It symbolizes Heaven.
 The construction at the rear plays the role of a foundation: it symbolizes the earth.
 The construction closest to the world of man stands in front.
 The whole structure is the symbol of Thai Cuc (the Prime Principle, from which the whole world derives).
 The double tier of the roof symbolizes the double principle, Luong Nghi, yin and yang.
 The slopes, the roof on the four sides symbolize the four elements of heaven, Tu Tuong; the sun, moon, stars and deities, while the slopes on the eight sides stand for the Eight Signs of the Sacred Octagon (Bat Quai)"

-Return to your hotel
+After visiting, return to your hotel in Hanoi

 Inclusive